BLM Celebrates Two Major Milestones In 2021

 If setting up camp on BLM land sounds like a perfect getaway for your next RV trip, be sure to keep these rules by The Getaway Couple in mind when boondocking.

 How to find BLM land for camping

-Find your next camping spot on BLM land by utilizing our comprehensive online trip planner, RV Trip Wizard.
+Find your next camping spot on BLM land by utilizing our comprehensive online trip planner, RV LIFE Trip Wizard.
 Plan an RV-friendly route to BLM campgrounds and dispersed camping areas in conjunction with the RV LIFE App.
-In addition, before deciding on a camping location, check out tips and reviews on Campground Reviews to see what other RVers thought about the place.
+In addition, before deciding on a camping location, check out tips and reviews on RV LIFE Campgrounds to see what other RVers thought about the place.